Driisa/BDS_2_Applied-Deep-Learning-and-Artificial-Intelligence-Final/documentation.md

 ---

-*This project was developed as part of the Final Assignment for the Deep learning course at Aalborg University.*
+*This project was developed as part of the Final Assignment for the Agentic Systems course at Aalborg University.*